 Format Specific Data to Import

-Specify the elements that you want to import with the 3D CAD model.
-Available options reflect the file format of your 3D model and can include views, hidden objects, wireframe or surface representations, and PMI, among others.
+Specify the types of information that you want to import into the 3D PDF document when reading the native 3D CAD model or standard 3D file.
+The available options reflect the file format of your 3D model.